ProgrammerAsahi/ImageResize/README.md

 4. A tool that could get access to the REST Service Endpoint of this project.
 At least one of the following tools should be installed:
 4.1 **cURL** - A command line tool that could send web requests and transfer data via terminal.
 To install cURL, Please move here - [cURL](https://curl.se/).
 4.2 **RESTAPI Testing Software** - An API testing software could help you achieve accessing our APIs as well.
 Here we suggests to use [Postman](https://www.postman.com/).
 For myself, I choosed Postman as it is straightforward and easy to operate.
+5. A Python IDE that could open & manage this project.
+And could run the 2 Unit Test files in this project.
+For myself, I choose to use [Visual Studio Code](https://code.visualstudio.com/) with its [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.

 ## Project Introduction
 This project is a backend web application.
 It provides image size related services - Get the 2D size of an image, or resize any given images to 100×100pt thumbnail.